-Removing a tick from your dog, or worse — ticks — may not be pleasant, but it’s important to do it promptly and correctly.
+Removing ticks from your dog may not be pleasant, but it’s important to do it promptly and correctly.
 Once you know how to remove a tick, it will be a fairly easy process.

-Because they can carry infectious organisms, every year ticks infect thousands of animals and people with illnesses like Lyme disease, babesiosis, and ehrlichiosis, among others.
-Pathogen transmission can occur as quickly as three to six hours after a bite occurs, so the sooner you remove the tick the less chance there is that your dog will get sick.
+Because they can carry infectious organisms, ticks infect thousands of animals and people with illnesses like Lyme disease, babesiosis, and ehrlichiosis every year.
+Pathogen transmission can occur as quickly as three to six hours after a bite occurs, so the sooner you remove the tick, the less chance there is that your dog will get sick.

 Using a pair of tweezers is the most common and effective way to remove a tick.
 But not just any tweezers will work.
 Most household tweezers have large, blunt tips.
 You should use fine-point tweezers, to avoid tearing the tick and spreading possible infections into the bite area.